Skip to Content

 To cap off the first of your three days in Rio de Janeiro, head to Meza Bar for tapas and drinks.
 This is known as the see-and-be-seen hotspot in Rio, making it a must for those interested in exploring the vibrant nightlife of the city.

-This hotspot is known for its Brazilian tapas, and they also serve a wide range of drinks and cocktails, some of which are exclusively available in this bar.
+You’ll find a wide range of drinks and cocktails on their menu, some of which are exclusively available in this bar.

 DAY 2: CARNIVAL, RODIZO & HISTORY